tiffanymonroe/wdi-remote-gizmo/unit_1/w02d04/homework/README.md

 ---
 # Homework

-Before starting this homework, please read this set of [Tips and Tricks Notes](../instructor_notes/TIPS.md)
+Before starting this homework, please read this set of [Tips and Tricks](../instructor_notes/TIPS.md)

 ## Combine objects, arrays, and functions